 Critical Infrastructure Summary Assessment Further Work Contamination The site area includes abandoned farm buildings and 3 existing dwellings at one end.
 The potential for contamination may need to be investigated.
 Further investigation may be necessary.
-Emergency Services Liaison with Nottingham North & East CCG and Nottingham City CCG necessary.
+Emergency Services No requirements identified.
+Liaison with Nottingham North & East CCG and Nottingham City CCG necessary.